elmindreda/greg/README.md

 ## Tutorial

+Include `GREG/greg.h` where needed.
+Define `GREG_IMPLEMENTATION` before inclusion in exactly one compilation unit.

-To use GREG, you first need a current OpenGL context.
-When you have that, call `gregInit`.
+Get a current OpenGL context.
+Call `gregInit`.
 If it returns non-zero, you're done.
+If it returns zero, something is broken.

 ## Backend selection

 GREG supports loading via native APIs on Windows, OS X and systems running X11, and will auto-select the proper backend at compile-time.
-GREG also supports loading via EGL, GLFW 3 and SDL 2 by defining `_GREG_USE_EGL`, `_GREG_USE_GLFW3` or `_GREG_USE_SDL2`, respectively.
+GREG also supports loading via EGL, GLFW 3 and SDL 2 by defining `GREG_USE_EGL`, `GREG_USE_GLFW3` or `GREG_USE_SDL2`, respectively.
 This lets it function on systems it does not yet support natively.